Free Guide · Updated 2026 · FDA-Aligned

 Run at least one full tabletop cybersecurity incident exercise.
 Validate communications tree, MedWatch decision logic, and corrective-action workflow before any real event.

-- MedWatch decision tree signed off by Regulatory Affairs
+- Deliverables.
+Tabletop exercise after-action report; updated IR plan with gaps addressed; MedWatch decision tree signed off by Regulatory Affairs.

-FDA guidance - IR readiness is part of the inspectable postmarket program.
-Tabletop evidence satisfies both FDA and notified bodies.
+- FDA / Standards tie.
+FDA guidance: IR readiness is part of the inspectable postmarket program.
+Tabletop evidence satisfies both the FDA and notified bodies.

 Train QMS, Lock Vendor SLAs